alintulu/Run3ScoutingJetTagging/Evaluation/AK8/flavour/README.md

 ## Signal efficiency

 It may be helpful to plot the signal efficiency as a function of different kinematic variables in order to identify potential discrepancies.
-This allows for a comprehensive exploration of the classifier's performance across various aspects of particle decays.
+This allows for a comprehensive exploration of the classifier's performance across various event characteristics.
 The code to produce the signal efficiency as a function of momentum and softdrop mass can be found in [flavour_and_massreg.ipynb](flavour_and_massreg.ipynb).

 <img src='figures/SignalEff_vs_mSD.png' width='500'>